 Related party transactions impacting the consolidated financial statements primarily relate to transactions with key management personnel.
 Key management personnel include those persons having authority and responsibility for planning, directing and controlling the activities of the Company as a whole.
 The Company has determined that key management personnel consist of executive and non-executive members of the Company's Board of Directors and corporate officers.

-During the years ended October 31, 2019 and 2018, the Company incurred the following expenses to officers or directors of the Company or companies with common directors:
+During the period ended January 31, 2020 and 2019, the Company incurred the following expenses to officers or directors of the Company or companies with common directors: